Certified Anti-Corruption Manager® (CACM)

 Certified Anti-Corruption Manager® (CACM) – teaching languages

-The intensive 5-day Certified Anti-Corruption Manager® (CACM) course will be lectured in English and upon request in Dutch.
+The intensive 5-day Certified Anti-Corruption Manager® (CACM) course will be lectured in English.
 All documentation and the CACM® exam are in English.

 Certified Anti-Corruption Manager® (CACM) – level of the course